 |

-Lieutenant Colonel William Williams Stringfield
+Lieutenant Colonel William W. Stringfield

 |